top of page

 These days I'm focused on:

-• Co-hosting HIEC's Parents as Career Coaches Podcast Throughout my career development practitioners and educators have lamented the difficulty of getting parents engaged in their children's education and career deveeloped.
+• Co-hosting and curating HIEC's Parents as Career Coaches Podcast.
+Throughout my career educators have lamented the difficulty of getting parents engaged in their children's education and career development.
 With inspiring and engaging guests and free online resources we are providing parents the motivation and practical tools to become more engaged with their children in purposeful career and life planning.

-Check out other Projects I am or have worked on.
-I make regular Blog and LinkedIn posts highlighting initiatives I consider transformational.
+Check out some of my other current and past Projects.
+I make periodic Blog and LinkedIn posts highlighting initiatives I consider transformational.
 I'd like to hear from you and if I can serve your mission with virtual or in-person speaking, advising, or consulting let me know.

 Career Planning